 How to maintain healthy vitamin D levels

-Sunlight is the single biggest source of vitamin D for most people.
+Sunlight is the single biggest source of vitamin D for most people, and it’s important to distinguish between vitamin D & vitamin D3.
 Some foods contain vitamin D but they are relatively limited compared to other nutrients.

 The major dietary sources of vitamin D are: